Lindos Chronicle

-The Lindos Chronicle (or Lindian Chronicle) is an inscription from Lindos, Rhodes, dated to 99 BC.
-It records dedications made in the temple to Athena at Lindos that had been made before the destruction of the original temple in 392–1.
+The Lindos Chronicle, or the Lindian Chronicle, is an inscription from Lindos, Rhodes, dated to 99 BC.
+It records dedications made in the temple to Athena at Lindos that had been made before the destruction of the original temple in 392–391 BC.
 The chronicle is one of the longest surviving Hellenistic inscriptions.

+History

 It was excavated early in the 20th century by a Danish expedition, which found it used as paving block of the Byzantine church of Saint Stephen, near the theatre of Lindos.
 It contains decrees of Lindians, as well report on previous dedications of rulers and generals to Athena Lindia.